brandonviaje/PrecisionTechCollab/README.md

   - Allow the application to start and once the application is running, open a web browser.
   - Enter the following URL: http://localhost:8080/index.html

-### User Documentation
-For admin login details, please refer to the **userdocs/user-and-admin-functionality.md** provided in the project.
-This includes information such as admin usernames and passwords.

 ### Recording
 ![Demo Recording](https://github.com/user-attachments/assets/130b8d3c-688e-4b61-bfe7-68263ec09d87)